Cochlear provides a broad range of implants and electrodes to address your type of hearing loss, cochlea anatomy and surgeon preference.

 The anatomy of the cochlea can vary from person to person which is why we offer a range of electrode shapes and lengths.
 Your surgeon will decide on the best one to provide your best hearing performance.
 Unique features of Cochlear's electrode portfolio include:

 22 active contacts for optimal hearing zone coverage1

 The Hybrid L24 Electrode* that is specifically designed and approved to preserve hearing

 Perimodiolar electrodes that are designed to be inserted closest to the hearing nerve for your best hearing performance2,3

 Best long-term implant reliability record in the industry4-6

 Easier access to MRIs with magnets that can stay in place during scans7

 Electrode placement is critical to hearing performance

-Cochlear's electrodes are intended to be placed where hearing nerve stimulation is most effective.
-In order to benefit from the full range of sound, the area closest to the hearing nerve tends to be stimulated.8,9 This area is known as the hearing zone.
+Cochlear's electrodes are designed to be placed in an area within the cochlea where hearing nerve stimulation is most effective ensuring a full range of sound.8,9 This area is call the hearing zone.